 This can be a tough question too because no two VAs are going to offer the exact same services.

 Like I said, virtual assistants are diverse and so are the services we provide.

 In fact, there are literally over a hundred different things you can offer to your clients as a VA.

 While that means almost anyone can find something they’re good at, passionate about, or want to learn, it can also make it hard to decide what services to offer in your new VA business.
-That’s why I’ve created this free VA business planning kit to help you decide.

 Here are a few services that are popular amongst virtual assistants:

 - Technical Writing

 - Blog Management